-Firstly, it’s important to note that you should always know your load weight limits and any potential obstacles you may have to overcome; such as a securement point needing a special hook such as S hooks, J Hooks, Wire Hooks, or maybe even Flat hooks.
+Firstly, it’s important to note that you should always know your load weight limits and any potential obstacles you may have to overcome; such as a securement point needing a unique hook such as S hooks, J Hooks, Wire Hooks, or maybe even Flat hooks.

 The most important thing to note before proceeding with using Ratchet Straps is knowing the Working Weight Limit of what you are attempting to secure for transport.
 The Working Weight Limit (WLL) is the weight that determines if the ratchet straps are safe to use for every application.
 If you are attempting to move something make sure the working weight limit is strong enough to secure the load you are looking to move.
-The WLL is not to be mistaken by the Breaking Strength of a Ratchet Strap.
-Now you know the basics behind using a ratchet strap let’s begin with the step by step tutorial on how to use a ratchet strap.
+The WLL is not to be mistaken for the Breaking Strength of a Ratchet Strap.
+Now you know the basics behind using a ratchet strap let’s begin with the step-by-step tutorial on how to use a ratchet strap.

 How to Tighten a Ratchet Strap

 If you need to tighten a tie down: Firstly, from the bottom of the ratchet thread the webbing through the center spool and pull the webbing through removing some of the excess webbing slack.

 From the bottom thread the webbing through the center spool of the ratchet and pull through the webbing, removing the excess webbing slack.

 Next, pull the slack out and leave enough webbing to rotate the ratchet mandrill back and forth 3-4 times.